The Web address of this article is

 often heard troubled adults and couples with and without kids say

-"We know we should find time for us and our marriage, but we
+"We know we should find time for us and our relationship, but we

 "can't find time" to fill these needs adequately.